varabyte/kotter/README.md

 ### 🖥️  Virtual Terminal

+> [!IMPORTANT]
-*NOTE: The virtual terminal is only supported for JVM targets.
-Kotlin/Native targets don't implement this feature.*
+> The virtual terminal is only supported for JVM targets.
+Kotlin/Native targets don't implement this feature.

 It's not guaranteed that your program will be run in an interactive way, or even that you won't be called in a legacy terminal (e.g. on Windows) that doesn't support ANSI virtual codes.